msftsean/microsoft-devops-workshop/03_kubernetes_aks/07_ingress_traffic_management/03_service_mesh/01_istio/01_install_istio.md

 Istio has components that run inside of the Kubernetes cluster, but it also has a client that should be installed locally.

-Follow the directions on this page to find the appropriate binary for your system.
+Follow the directions on this page to find the appropriate binary for your system, using the latest version.

 https://docs.microsoft.com/en-us/azure/aks/servicemesh-istio-install?pivots=client-operating-system-linux

+At the latest revision of this document, the version is `1.8.2`

 ## Install the Istio Operator